Keratoconus Treatment in Michigan & Ohio

-Researchers estimate that keratoconus affects 1 in 2000 people.
+Researchers estimate that keratoconus affects 1 in 2,000 people.
 The disease affects men and women alike and there are no known differences between races.

-Typically, an eye care professional will treat early stage keratoconus with contact lenses or glasses addressing the early vision correction needs of the patient.
-In later stages, rigid gas permeable contact lenses are often recommended.
-These lenses are used to improve one's vision and to brace the bulge in the cornea.
+Typically, an eye care professional will treat early-stage keratoconus with contact lenses or glasses addressing the early vision correction needs of the patient.
+In later stages, rigid gas-permeable contact lenses are often recommended.
+These contact lenses are used to improve one's vision and to brace the bulge in the cornea.

 In advanced cases, where the patient can no longer achieve adequate functional vision with contact lenses, corneal transplant surgery may be necessary to alleviate the symptoms of keratoconus.
 Do you need a keratoconus treatment in Michigan or Ohio?
 Our expert ophthalmologists offer keratoconus surgery in areas such as Lansing, Chelsea, Toledo, Battle Creek, and Ann Arbor.
 Give our staff a call at (877) 852-8463 or request a consultation online today!

 Due to the onset and progression of keratoconus, the weakened cornea loses its natural dome-like shape.
 As a result, the light rays entering the eye are no longer focused properly, impairing one's ability to see images clearly.
 Corneal cross-linking is a medical procedure that combines the use of ultra-violet (UV) light and riboflavin (vitamin B2) eye drops.
 The procedure works by creating new corneal collagen cross-links, which results in a shortening and thickening of collagen fibrils that leads to the stiffening of the cornea.